The Three O'Clock: 2013 revival

-After 25 years of turning down reunion offers, The Three O'Clock reformed after being presented with a chance to play at the 2013 Coachella Festival.
+After 25 years of turning down reunion offers, the Three O'Clock reformed after being presented with a chance to play at the 2013 Coachella Festival.
 Three quarters of the "classic" line-up – Michael Quercio (vocals/bass), Louis Gutierrez (guitars) & Danny Benair (drums) – were joined by new recruit Adam Merrin (keyboards).
 The group played both weekends of the Coachella Festival, and also played on Conan on April 10, 2013.
 They later embarked on a mini-tour, and released several archival recordings that same year.
 The final show of the tour was at Fingerprints, a record store in Long Beach, California, on June 24, 2013.

-In December 2013, The Three O'Clock played two nights with three other reunited Paisley Underground bands – The Bangles, Dream Syndicate, and Rain Parade – at The Fillmore in San Francisco (Dec.
+In December 2013, the Three O'Clock played two nights with three other reunited Paisley Underground bands – the Bangles, the Dream Syndicate, and Rain Parade – at The Fillmore in San Francisco (Dec.
 5) and The Fonda Theatre in Los Angeles (Dec.
 6 benefit concert).
 The band played shows on widely scattered occasions over the next few years.

-Three new recordings by The Three O'Clock were released in November 2018 as part of a compilation album called 3 × 4, which also included The Dream Syndicate, The Bangles, and Rain Parade, with each of the four bands covering songs by the other bands.
+Three new recordings by the Three O'Clock were released in November 2018 as part of a compilation album called 3 × 4, which also included the Dream Syndicate, the Bangles, and Rain Parade, with each of the four bands covering songs by the other bands.
 Following the initial Record Store Day First release as a double album on "psychedelic swirl" purple vinyl, Yep Roc Records released the album on LP, CD, and digital in February 2019.

 The reunited band remained sporadically active through early 2019, continuing to perform in and around Southern California.
 The Three O'Clock have not performed since May 2019, though there has been no announcement of a group break-up.
 In the interim, Quercio has been active as a member of the revived band Permanent Green Light, which has played live dates and released a single.